3a1b2c3/seeingSpace/README.md

 #### Photogrammetry (first mentioned in 1867)
 Photogrammetry is the science of **reconstructing objects and environments that exist in the physical world** through photographs.
 The technique involves stitching together large collections of overlapping photographs to create **topographical maps, point clouds** and may also produce **2D and 3D digital models**.
 First mentioned in 1867 it predates digital photography significantly.

 Photogrametry data is usually captured with a **single moving conventional still frame camera** or uses **aerial data**.
 Sometimes it is combined with LIDAR data for depth information.
-Visibility constraints such as rain, occlussion or dense vegetation cover can block the camera's line of sight or limit light required for good results.
+Visibility constraints such as rain, occlusion or dense vegetation can block the camera's line of sight or limit light required for good results.

 <img src="https://user-images.githubusercontent.com/74843139/134804512-4c7ab394-319e-4952-895c-405799bf5073.png" width=300>